Jonathan India Player Props: Reds vs. Nationals

-Jonathan India -- .139 average over his past 10 games -- will be in action for the Cincinnati Reds against the Washington Nationals, with Jake Irvin on the mound, on July 3 at 6:05 PM ET.
+Jonathan India -- .135 average over his past 10 games -- will be in action for the Cincinnati Reds against the Washington Nationals, with Patrick Corbin on the hill, on July 4 at 11:05 AM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Padres.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Jonathan India Game Info & Props vs. the Nationals